longdt219/XlingualEmb/README.md

 }
 ```
 ### Getting started
-The implementation is basically the extension of C version [Word2Vec] (https://code.google.com/archive/p/word2vec/).
-You just need to do the `make`
+The implementation is basically the extension of the original [Word2Vec] (https://code.google.com/archive/p/word2vec/).
+To build the model, you just need to do `make`

 ### How to run
-We included the extracted dictionaries from [Panlex] (http://panlex.org/) for several languages including (German, Dutch, Spanish, Italian, Greek, Finish, Japanse, Serbian) in folder `/data/dicts`.
+We included the full extracted dictionaries from [Panlex] (http://panlex.org/) for several languages including (German, Dutch, Spanish, Italian, Greek, Finish, Japanse, Serbian) in folder `/data/dicts`.
 We also included a tiny mixed English-Italian monolingual data `/data/mono/en_it.shuf.10k`
 for demo purposes.
 The full monolingual data can be downloaded from [Polyglot website] (https://sites.google.com/site/rmyeid/projects/polyglot).

 Note that both dictionary and monolingual data are pre-processed with